 Of course, there is more to life than simply saving up for emergencies or socking away every spare penny for your retirement.

 Important as that can be, you’ll also want to save so you can take advantage of the good things life throws your way, whether it’s getting married, buying a house or simply going on a vacation with your family.

 Whatever it is, you’ll want to have some money saved up, especially if you want to avoid getting saddled with thousands of dollars in expensive, credit-card debt.

 You may want to open separate savings accounts for these additional expenses in order to avoid diluting your emergency fund.
 If you are looking to save a couple years out, say for a new car or down payment on a home, you might consider putting money into a money market fund or a CD, which could earn a bit more interest than your typical savings account.

 However, when you start saving for college for a child, the costs graduate into an entirely new level of expense.
-For the 2019-2020 school year, the average tuition and fees at private colleges averaging $41,426 and public colleges averaged $11,260 for in-state students, according to U.S. News & World Report.
+For the 2018-2019 school year, the average tuition and fees for students living on-campus at a non-profit private college was $51,874 and public colleges averaged $24,869 for in-state students, according to the National Center for Education Statistics.

 For parents, that means having to save a lot of money.
 (You can crunch the numbers using Bankrate’s college cost calculator.)

 For college, you may want to look at a 529 savings plan, which is offered by most states.
 These college savings plans work like an IRA or 401(k), with contributions invested in mutual funds and other financial assets.
 Money invested in 529s are after-tax dollars, but your earnings grow tax free.